skipperlicious/python-to-unity/README.md

 # python-to-unity

+Small example of a project I did about sending python data to Unity.

 ### Prerequisites

 You will need both Unity and Python installed on your pc to run this.
 I recommend using conda if you are using packages in your python script.
 Remember to install your packages in the right environment.